Sindhi language: Khojki

 Khojki was employed primarily to record Muslim Shia Ismaili religious literature, as well as literature for a few secret Shia Muslim sects.

 Gurmukhi

 The Gurmukhi script was also used to write Sindhi, mainly in India by Hindus.

 Roman Sindhi

 The Sindhi-Roman script or Roman-Sindhi script is the contemporary Sindhi script usually used by the Sindhis when texting messages on their mobile phones.

+Sample text

+Below is Article 1 of the Universal Declaration of Human rights in the various sripts used to write Sindhi: